Shellings and sheddings induced by collapses: Introduction

 In general dimension we want to proceed similarly.
 However it seems out of reach to describe directly the order of removals of facets of $\sd^2 \K$ and check that this is a shelling order due to a complicated structure of $\sd^2 \K$.
 At least we initially tried this approach but we quickly got lost in addressing too many cases.
 Therefore, we instead use the aid of some coarser notions.

 The first helpful notion is vertex decomposability of Provan and Billera~\cite{provan-billera80}.
-A pure simplicial $d$-complex $\K$ is \emph{vertex decomposable} if \begin{itemize} \item $\K$ is a $d$-simplex, or \item there is a vertex $v \in V(\K)$ such that $\K - v$ is $d$-dimensional vertex decomposable (where $\K - v$ denotes the complex obtained by removing $v$ and all faces containing $v$ from $\K$) and $\lk(v, \K)$ is $(d-1)$-dimensional vertex decomposable. \end{itemize} This recursive definition induces an order $v_1, \ldots, v_{n-(d+1)}$ of $n - (d+1)$ vertices of $\K$ according to the sequence of vertex removals in the second item (where $n$ is the number of vertices of $\K$).
+A simplicial $d$-complex $\K$ is \emph{vertex decomposable} if it is pure and \begin{itemize} \item $\K$ is a $d$-simplex, or \item there is a vertex $v \in V(\K)$ such that $\K - v$ is $d$-dimensional vertex decomposable (where $\K - v$ denotes the complex obtained by removing $v$ and all faces containing $v$ from $\K$) and $\lk(v, \K)$ is $(d-1)$-dimensional vertex decomposable. \end{itemize} This recursive definition induces an order $v_1, \ldots, v_{n-(d+1)}$ of $n - (d+1)$ vertices of $\K$ according to the sequence of vertex removals in the second item (where $n$ is the number of vertices of $\K$).
 This order is called a \emph{shedding order} and we artificially extend any shedding order to all vertices of $\K$ so that the remaining vertices follow in arbitrary order.
-(Intuitively, as soon as we reach $d$-simplex in the first item, we allow removing vertices in arbitrary order.)
+(Intuitively, as soon as we reach a $d$-simplex in the first item, we allow removing vertices in arbitrary order.)

-Proving that $\sd^2 \K$ is vertex decomposable is stronger and it also seems easier to specify the shedding order as we deal with a smaller number of objects.
-For example, in case of collapse from Figure~\ref{f:star_cover_shell}, we specify the order only on three vertices; see Figure~\ref{f:star_cover_vertex}.
+Proving that $\sd^2 \K$ is vertex decomposable is stronger than showing that $\sd^2 \K$ is shellable, and it also seems easier to specify the shedding order as we deal with a smaller number of objects.
+For example, in case of the collapse from Figure~\ref{f:star_cover_shell}, we specify the order only on three vertices; see Figure~\ref{f:star_cover_vertex}.

 On the other hand, it is even easier to start removing the closed stars of vertices (and then taking a closure to get again a simplicial complex).
 In case of Figure~\ref{f:star_cover_vertex}, we would first remove the closed star of $\sigma$ in $\sd^2 \K$.
 Subsequently, when taking the closure, we reintroduce the full link of $\sigma$.
 Thus in this case, our first step coincides with removing $\sigma$ (and therefore the open star of $\sigma$).
 The second step is, however, more interesting (see Figure~\ref{f:star_cover_overlap}): First we remove the closed star of $\tau$.
 Then, when taking the closure, we do not reintroduce the vertex in between of $\sigma$ and $\tau$.
 Therefore, this second step removes simultaneously two vertices.